Should I Apply if I'm Not Qualified?

 Do You Need to Meet All the Qualifications

-Internships are a way to gain the knowledge and skills required when they are seeking a full-time job; therefore, as a student, I would encourage you to at least apply, so you have a chance of gaining the experience you will need to get hired once you have graduated from college.
+Internships are a way to gain the knowledge and skills required when they are seeking a full-time job; therefore, as a student, at least apply, so you have a chance of gaining the experience you will need to get hired once you have graduated from college.

 While we can debate the issue of applying for internships that you don’t feel qualified for, it’s important to realize that it’s not always the most qualified candidate that gets the job.
 As mentioned above, if you establish a great rapport with the interviewer and exhibit the most enthusiasm and confidence, it is highly likely that you will get hired even over other candidates that meet 100% of the qualifications.
 Going into the interview with a positive attitude, motivation, and a strong work ethic you will increase your chances exponentially in getting hired for the job.